Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1000b/readme.md

 - To implement this functionality, the team used the Controller and Repository pattern.
 - Use the standard base structure of the layered application

+### Domain Classes

+- SystemUser and its associated classes

+### Controller

+- EnableUserController - For enabling the user
+- DisableUserController - For disabling the user

+### Service

+- UserManagementService

+### Repository

+- UserRepository